 In July 2022, Zed Run announced the launch of Zed token, Zed Run’s utility and in-game currency.
 These are ERC-20 tokens based on the Ethereum and Polygon blockchains.
 To clarify, the game previously used Polygon ETH as its in-game currency.
 This has now been replaced by Zed tokens, which players can use to make payments, participate in special events, get in-game functionalities, and more.
 Starting July 28, all eligible players were able to claim their tokens for free for 90 days.

 Zed Run distributed the tokens based on players’ ownership and activity parameters.
 Essentially, the players were scored based on their engagement in the game, including in racing, breeding, and skin ownership, among others.
 Players then received the tokens based on the airdrop score—the higher the score, higher the number of tokens.

 As mentioned before, Zed Run is backed by a strong community that is growing day by day.
 They are the ones who have helped in the game’s growth and they are the ones who’ll continue to support the game in the future.

 Currently, the game is in beta and the final version will be loaded with all new exciting features.
 Zed Run’s vision is for the race to resemble real-life racing as much as possible.
 In this regard, it recently implemented fatigue element in the game, by which a horse’s maximum speed potential will decrease in a 24-hour period.

-Furthermore, an upgraded racing algorithm, referral programs, and rewards token are already under development.
+Furthermore, an upgraded racing algorithm and referral programs are already under development.
 The game sure has a bright future ahead and its fans have much to look forward to in the near future.
 Check out the zed run website to learn more.